 PCRT has been jointly produced by seven professional bodies and has been adopted by the IFA.
 Although the document is referred to as ‘guidance’, a respondent within the IFA’s disciplinary process may be required to explain why they did not follow the guidance, including any relevant help sheets.

 Although many of the specific requirements of PCRT and help sheets are written from the public practice perspective, they apply to all IFA members and member firms who practice in tax, including members who are attend to the tax affairs of their employer.
 The documents have been endorsed by HMRC, which has acknowledged that PCRT is an acceptable basis for dealings between members and HMRC.

 Professional Conduct in Relation to Taxation effective from 1 January 2023.

 Anti-money laundering (AML)

-Members and member firms providing accountancy services, trust and company services or related services such as tax advice, audit or insolvency by way of business to the public must comply with the requirements of the Money Laundering Regulations 2017 and Money Laundering Regulations 2019 and must be supervised for compliance with the Regulations.
+Sole practitioners and firms providing accountancy services, trust and company services or related services such as tax advice, audit or insolvency by way of business to the public must comply with the requirements of the Money Laundering Regulations 2017 and must be supervised for compliance with the Regulations.
 The IFA will usually be the supervisory authority for IFA members and firms.

-The draft Anti-Money Laundering Guidance for the Accountancy Sector (AMLGAS), issued by the CCAB, has been issued, pending approval from HM Treasury.
-This guidance is based on the law and regulations as of 10 January 2020.
-This guidance covers the prevention of money laundering and the countering of terrorist financing.
-It is intended to be read by anyone who provides audit, accountancy, tax advisory, insolvency, or trust and company services in the United Kingdom and has been approved and adopted by the UK accountancy AML supervisory bodies.
+The updated Anti-Money Laundering Guidance for the Accountancy Sector (AMLGAS), issued by the CCAB, was approved by HM Treasury in May 2022.
+The AMLGAS addresses the prevention of money laundering and the countering of terrorist financing.
+It is intended to be read by anyone who provides audit, accountancy, tax advisory, insolvency, and/or trust and company services in the United Kingdom and has been approved and adopted by the UK accountancy professional body supervisors.